 In 1996 Moulitsas earned two bachelor’s degrees at Northern Illinois University, where he majored in philosophy, journalism, and political science.
-Three years later he received a JD from Boston University School of Law but never pursued a career as an attorney.
+Three years later, he received a JD from Boston University School of Law but never pursued a career as an attorney.

-After law school, Moulitsas worked as a project manager at a San Francisco Bay Area web-development shop.
+After completing his legal studies, Moulitsas worked as a project manager at a San Francisco Bay Area web-development shop.
 Then, on May 26, 2002, he launched the weblog Daily Kos, which he continues to maintain from his home in Berkeley, California.
 Moulitsas says he was inspired to begin blogging by the “stifling environment for liberal voices” during the George W. Bush administration.
 “If you criticized the president on any issue, domestic or foreign,” he asserts, “you were accused of being un-American and unpatriotic.”
 At first, Moulitsas published his blogs anonymously, mostly to prevent his employer from finding out how he was spending many of his work hours.

 In 2003 Moulitsas supported Democratic presidential hopeful Wesley Clark.
 After Clark dropped out of the primaries, Moulitsas and his friend Jerome Amstrong (founder of the blog MyDD.com) were hired as political consultants for Howard Dean, whose presidential campaign paid each of them $3,000 per month for their services.

-Beyond his work for Dean, Moulitsas for years has consulted on a regular basis with number of powerful Democratic legislators including Harry Reid.
+Beyond his work for Dean, Moulitsas for years has consulted on a regular basis with a number of powerful Democratic legislators including Harry Reid.
 In 2004 Moulitsas was invited by Senate Democrats to teach them how to better use the Internet as a fundraising tool, and in 2006 he worked with Democrat operatives to devise a strategy for the midterm elections.
 In 2007 The New Republic reported: “Last year, numerous top Democrats trekked to Las Vegas to attend YearlyKos, the liberal blog convention, where they sucked up to the attendees as relentlessly as if they were software executives.”
 “Now I can shape the political debate,” Moulitsas boasted in 2006.
 “The only way I could exert more influence would be if I were President.”

 Moulitsas was strongly opposed to the 2003 U.S. invasion of Iraq.
 When four American civilian contractors from the private military company Blackwater USA were murdered and mutilated in Fallujah in April 2004, Moulitsas wrote: “Let the people see what war is like.
 This isn’t an Xbox game.
 There are real repercussions to Bush’s folly.
 That said, I feel nothing over the death of mercenaries.
 They aren’t in Iraq because of orders, or because they are there trying to help the people make Iraq a better place.
-They are there to wage war for profit.”
-In closing, he added: “Screw them.”
+They are there to wage war for profit.
+Screw them.”
 Dismissing claims that the slain contractors were innocent “civilians,” Moulitsas said: “Well, if your definition of civilian is anything non-military, okay.
 But then al Qaeda operatives are civilians, too.”
 Moulitsas’s remarks prompted several advertisers to withdraw their ads from the Daily Kos, but he refused to apologize.
 He did, however, defend and clarify his remarks in a blog post the following day:

 In 2005 the New Policy Institute (NPI) hired Moulitsas to help it disseminate its pro-open-borders message to the broadest possible audience.
 Moulitsas announced that his efforts with NPI would be directed toward “building a Democratic Party that is focused on winning.”